Table of Contents

 2. Shopify Plus

-Shopify Plus is ideal for businesses scaling fast and needing robust backend support without heavy dev lift.
+Shopify Plus is ideal for businesses scaling fast and needing robust backend support without a heavy dev lift.

 It’s an enterprise-grade version of Shopify with better checkout performance and flexible API access.